 - A natural disaster

 Trauma-informed therapy can help patients in a number of ways.
-First, it can help them to remember and process a repressed trauma.
-Second, it can help them to understand that their experience was not normal or healthy.
-Finally, it allows them to talk about their experience in a safe and confidential setting.
+It can help them to remember and process a repressed trauma and allow them to talk about their experience in a safe and confidential setting.
 If you or someone you know is struggling with the effects of trauma, consider talking to a mental health professional about trauma-informed therapy.

 Using Therapy to Create Resolution